Lynn Hilary: Celtic Woman

-Other appearances
+Other performances

 Hilary performed the lead vocal of the piece "Cloudsong" from Riverdance at the Opening Ceremony of the 2003 Special Olympics in Croke Park, Dublin, and toured the US with Riverdance in 2006 as a featured soloist.
 She released a solo album, Take Me With You, in 2008.

 In September 2011, Hilary returned to music as a member of the Irish singing trio the Bluebelles, with two current Anúna members Nicola Lewis and Rebecca Winckworth.

 According to a trailer released in 2012, Hilary was to be a featured soloist in a new show entitled "The Roots of Ireland," but she has since returned to Riverdance.
 She was a member of a musical group called Babylon Sisters which featured Lisa Nolan, and fellow Anúna singer, Rebecca Winckworth.
 The group disbanded when Winckworth left to tour with Celtic Nights, and Hilary with Riverdance.

 In 2013, Hilary recorded her second album, Saturn Return, under the label CD Baby.
 The album consists of "original songs of a jazzy, folky nature" and is "an interpretation of a life up to the point of its first Saturn Return."
 The album represents a reflection of upon the first thirty or so years of one's life and the opportunity to transform oneself based on the lessons learned.

 On 11 July 2016, it was announced that Hilary was forming a new group called CaraNua.
 The group also consists of former Celtic Woman singer Alex Sharpe and former Celtic Woman choir member Edel Murphy.